 Appointments can be made for periods of 2 weeks to 3 years, and must be approved by the Head of School (Professor Ian Hall).

-We are an interdisciplinary School devoted to research in the Earth and Ocean sciences.
-We strive to achieve the highest standards in research and education and to providing a rich and varied research-led environment, supported by our Solid, Living and Changing: Earth and Oceans research groups and themes.
+We are an interdisciplinary School devoted to research in the Earth and Environmental Sciences.
+We strive to achieve the highest standards in research and education and to providing a rich and varied research-led environment, supported by our Solid, Living and Changing: Earth and Oceans research groups and centres.

 Funding opportunity - Call for Expressions of Interest for Marie Skłodowska-Curie Individual Fellowships

 Are you a high quality postdoc/experienced researcher with European or Global links?

 Would you like to diversify and acquire new skills and knowledge in Europe or beyond?